Notes on the linearity defect and applications: Introduction

 is induced by the differential $\partial$.
 The associated graded complex induced by the filtration $\Gc^{\pnt} F$, denoted by $\linp^R F$, is called the {\em linear part} of $F$.
 We define the {\em linearity defect} of $M$ as the number

-By convention, the linearity defect of the trivial module is set to be $0$.
+By convention, the trivial module is set to have linearity defect $0$.
 We say that $M$ is a {\em Koszul module} if $\lind_R M=0$.
-Furthermore, $R$ is called a Koszul ring if $\lind_R k=0$.
+Furthermore, $R$ is called a {\it Koszul ring} if $\lind_R k=0$.
 In the graded case, $R$ is a Koszul algebra (i.e. $k$ has a linear free resolution as an $R$-module) if and only if $R$ is a Koszul ring, or equivalently, if and only if $\lind_R k<\infty$ \cite{HIy}.
-This is reminiscent of the result due to Avramov-Eisenbud and Avramov-Peeva \cite{AE}, \cite{AP} saying that $R$ is a Koszul algebra if and only if $k$ has Castelnuovo-Mumford regularity $\reg_R k<\infty$.
+This is reminiscent of the result due to Avramov-Eisenbud and Avramov-Peeva \cite{AE}, \cite{AP} saying that $R$ is a Koszul algebra if and only if $k$ has finite Castelnuovo-Mumford regularity $\reg_R k$.
 It is not clear whether the analogous statement for local rings, that $\lind_R k<\infty$ implies $R$ is Koszul, holds true; see \cite{AhR}, \cite{Se} for the recent progress on this question, and \cite{Ah}, \cite{EFS}, \cite{OY}, \cite{Ro}, \cite{Y1}, \cite{Y2} for some other directions of study.
 For recent surveys related to free resolutions and Koszul algebras, we refer to \cite{CDR} and \cite{PS}.

 The linearity defect has some connections with the other invariants coming from minimal free resolutions.
-In fact, it always holds that $\lind_R M\le \projdim_R M$, where $\projdim_R M$ denotes the projective dimension of $M$.
+It is clear from the definition that $\lind_R M\le \projdim_R M$, where $\projdim_R M$ denotes the projective dimension of $M$.
 Moreover, in the graded case, if $\lind_R M$ is finite, then so is the Castelnuovo-Mumford regularity $\reg_R M$ (\cite[Proposition 1.12]{HIy}).
-Nevertheless, as it turns out, the linearity defect behaves much worse along short exact sequences, compared with the projective dimension or the regularity.
+Nevertheless, compared with the projective dimension or the regularity, the linearity defect behaves much worse along short exact sequences.

 One of the main purposes of this paper is to analyze the behavior of linearity defect along short exact sequences.
 In commutative algebra, one usually uses short exact sequences to bound or compute numerical invariants of ideals and modules.
-Except for the componentwise linear modules (in the sense of Herzog and Hibi \cite{HH}) which have linearity defect $0$, not much is known about modules with larger linearity defect, even over a polynomial base ring.
+Except for the componentwise linear modules (in the sense of Herzog and Hibi \cite{HH}) which have linearity defect $0$, not much is known about modules with larger linearity defect, even if the base ring is a polynomial ring.
 Looking from these perspectives, we hope that the main theorems of this paper (Proposition \ref{lind_exact_seq}, Theorems \ref{pure_extension} and \ref{small_inclusion}) would be useful for future research on such modules.